 When at last I had a chance, I wandered to the strange plant, black and red, and like nothing I had seen.
 Its folded leaves twisted, almost rose like, though a rose it was not, not for lack of beauty.
 It was not delicate, per se.
 Its vines twisted and strangled the furniture and wall against which they ran.
 The plant was perfumed, stinging and intoxicating, stifling all smells within three feet of it.

 Gripped by some strong compelling desire, I pushed my hands toward the plant, wanting only to feel it, only to hear the voice, smooth and calm, omnipresent and disembodied, making me believe, for a brief moment, that it was in my head.

 “Please resist the urge, she spoke coolly.

-I spun, knowing at once where it came from and feeling like a child caught in the act of wrongdoing.
+I spun, feeling like a child caught in the act of wrongdoing.

 The Midnight Queen smiled, as if to put me at ease.

 I jerked, surprised that she stood before me.

 I swore she didn’t a second ago.